-These are some examples of job descriptions we have handpicked from real Visual Merchandiser resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Visual Merchandiser resumes for your reference.

 - Used store fixtures, displays, and mannequin’s to properly display sale items in the store.

-- Managed projects in an assigned area and supervised to completion date.
+- Managed projects in an assigned area and supervised completion dates.

 - Provided excellent customer service; greeted customers and directed them to appropriate departments.

-- Responsible for set-up of visual graphics and displays with attention to detail.
+- Responsible for the set-up of visual graphics and displays with attention to detail.

 - Presented merchandise and displays neatly organized and presentable for customers.